srmedinac/srmedinac.github.io/README.md

 ### Hello!

 I am a Systems and Computing Engineer from Universidad Nacional de Colombia.
-MSc. (c) in Systems and Computing Engineering at UNAL, where I am currently working on developing an automated, robust, and interpretable deep learning approach for prostate cancer grading using histopathology images.
+MSc. (c) in Systems and Computing Engineering at UNAL, where I am currently working on developing an automated, robust and interpretable deep learning approach for prostate cancer grading using histopathology images.

 ### Interests